XanderCalvert/410-for-WordPress/wp-410/readme.txt

 I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
 Most of them will cache the response as if it is a 404 (page not found) response, and issue a 404 response header instead of a 410 response header.

 == Changelog ==

+= 0.9.0 =
+* Maintenance release by new maintainer (Matt Calvert).
+* Modernised plugin header and readme; added Tested up to 6.6.
+* General code clean-up and internal preparation for future improvements.
+* No behavioural changes in this release.

 = 0.8.6 =
 * Don't rely on WordPress to correctly report whether the site is using SSL.